 Our website is not intended for children and we do not knowingly collect data relating to children other than in direct relation to the services we offer where, for example, a child may be a registered shareholder of a company that we are asked to incorporate.

-Brighton Company Formations, a trading division of Stanley Davis Group is both a controller and processor of data, dependant on who is placing the order with us.
+Brighton Company Formations is both a controller and processor of data, dependant on who is placing the order with us.
 Where we are a controller, we are responsible for your personal data (we, us or our).
-Further details are contained within our T&C’s.
+Further details are contained within our T & C's.

 To assist you further in understanding this Privacy Notice, we have set out in Part 5 of Schedule 1 a glossary of terms used, examples of types of personal data we collect, how we use it, the lawful basis for processing such data and further details of your rights.

 We have appointed a data privacy manager (DPM).
 If you have any questions about this Privacy Notice, including any requests to exercise your legal rights, please contact our DPM in writing, either:

 by email to:

 You have the right to make a complaint at any time to the ICO (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.

 It is important that the data we hold about you is accurate and current, therefore please keep us informed of any changes to your personal data.